Who we are

-Neil is 36 years old, he is an expert of people and collaborating across all cultures.
+Neil is an expert of people and collaborating across all cultures.

 Neil has been based in Singapore since 2008 and has held international leadership roles since 2005.
 He is also currently a Lecturer of Management in the US.
 As a Global C-Level Executive, Neil has worked in the US & Asia holding different leadership roles.
 His consultative approach to management and business gives him a unique perspective on communications in organizations from both the management and employee perspective.

 Neil is also the author of a business management/leadership book titled: “Managing Across Cultures”.

 Neil holds an Executive Masters of Business Administration degree from St. Joseph’s College in New York and is currently pursuing his doctorate degree in organizational change and management.

 He is married and has one son.
 Neil is a US citizen.

 “When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us.”- Helen Keller